Skip to content Skip to footer

 Registering a Complaint

 Option One: The complainant may initially raise an informal complaint (unwritten) with the appropriate university official (regularly, the Registrar).
 Following receipt of the informal complaint, the issue will be reviewed by the Dean within three (3) business days and a response will be provided to the complainant within five (5) business days.
-Depending on the nature of the complaint, the Dean may choose to meet with the CEO to gain further information and resolution of the complaint raised.
+Depending on the nature of the complaint, the Dean may choose to meet with the President to gain further information and resolution of the complaint raised.
 The Registrar will raise the complaint directly with the Dean if the complaint is perceived to be of an extreme, threatening, or criminal nature.

 Option Two: In the event that the complainant is not satisfied with the outcome, he/she may submit a formal complaint in writing.
 As an alternative to the Option One informal complaint, the complainant may opt to go directly to the formal second stage.
 The formal written complaint must be received by the Registrar within 10 business days of the complainant receiving feedback.
 The formal complaint will be reviewed and addressed within three (3) business days and a response will be provided to the complainant within five (5) business days.
 If not satisfied with the decision of the Registrar, the complainant may submit the complaint in writing to the Dean within 10 business days of receipt of the formal complaint decision.
 The complaint will be addressed within 15 business days of receipt of the complaint, and a response will be given within 30 business days.
 Complaints should be resolved within 30 days of the initial date of response from the Dean.